 As mentioned previously there is usually some form of part presentation turntable the most basic being a simple two-position device that has two stations one for the operator and the other for the robot.
 The operator can either drive the turntable into position by an output from the robot itself driving a simple motor or by the operator turning the turntable by hand and the robot controlling the rotation via a locking shotbolt.

-Where it is required that the part is tilted or rotated during the welding process, it will require an integrated turntable.
-These can have different configurations and different numbers of axes depending on the requirements for the movements necessary.
+An integrated turntable is required, where it is necessary the part is tilted or rotated during the welding process.
+Consequently, these can have different configurations and different numbers of axes depending on the requirements for the movements necessary.

 Fitted to the robot will be the torch and associated equipment along with a weld controller.
-As standard, we favour a Fronius setup.
+One example is the Fronius setup.
 The central control and regulation unit of the power sources is coupled with a digital signal processor.
-The central control and regulation unit and the signal processor control the entire welding process.
+So, the unit control the entire welding process.

-The data is measure continuously during the welding process, and the device responds immediately to any changes.
-Control algorithms ensure that the desired target state is maintained.
+In addition, the data is measure continuously during the welding process, and the device responds immediately to any changes.
+Additionally, it will ensure that the target is maintained.